fuankarion/Vision17/Lab1-Linux/readme.md

 Notice some of the questions actually requiere you to connect to the course sever, the login instructions and credentials will be provided on the first session.

 ###Deadline
 We will be delivering every lab trought the [github](https://github.com) tool.
-We haven't yet completered the tutorial for it, therefore the deadline for this lab will be **February 9 12pm the same as the second lab**
+We haven't yet completered the tutorial for it, therefore the deadline for this lab will be **February 9 11:59 pm, the same as the second lab**

 ## Tutorial